How would you like to get a book review that goes like this,

-This is one of the Amazon reviews of our book.
+This is one of the Amazon reviews of our first book.

 I wonder how many of us are willing to hear what we need to hear, even when it hurts?
-As I’m in the process of writing my new book, Flowers in the Frost: The Untold Stories of Online Teaching, I’ve been reflecting on enticing and illusive messages about teaching online:
+In my new book, Flowers in the Frost: The Untold Stories of Online Teaching, I’ve been reflecting on enticing and illusive messages about teaching online:

 - Quick and big money

 Yet a few months into teaching online we find ourselves overwhelmed, stressed out, confused, struggling financially and resenting the thought of teaching yet another student who gripes about our prices.
 Then we wonder if something is wrong with us.

 It’s because of this confusion that I’m sharing these 10 painful truths that online language teachers need to know.
 They aren’t popular, but most of my clients have struggled with them.